Skip to content

 How to bypass CAPTCHAs

-Since the the launch of ScreenshotOne API, it was designed to perform ethical screenshotting, hence the ScreenshotOne API doesn’t support bypassing CAPTCHAs, by default.
+Since the launch of ScreenshotOne API, it was designed to perform ethical screenshotting, hence the ScreenshotOne API doesn’t solve CAPTCHAs by default.

-However, if you need to do that, and you know what you are doing within the legal boundaries, you can use a third-party services as a proxy with ScreenshotOne API.
+If you need to use a third-party service and you know that your use case is allowed, you can use it as a proxy with ScreenshotOne API.

-For, example Web Unlocker by Bright Data is a service that can be used to bypass CAPTCHAs as a proxy.
+For example, Web Unlocker by Bright Data is a service that can be used as a proxy for CAPTCHA-protected pages in allowed cases.

 Web Unlocker by Bright Data